The Importance of Organisational Culture

 2. Attention To Detail

 This dictates the level to which employees are expected to be accurate in their work.
 For some organisations, attention to detail is key to success.
 Financial organisations and law firms are prime examples of this.
 A culture that places a high value on this will expect its employees to undertake their duties with precision.
 A culture that places a low value on this will adopt a “fail fast” mentality - which places emphasis on trying new approaches.
-This often links with Personal Growth and how people prefer to be challenged within the workplace.
+This often links with personal growth and how people prefer to be challenged within the workplace.

 3. Outcome (Results)